 Clinical trials using mesenchymal stem cells

 Mesenchymal/stromal stem cells are being investigated as possible treatments for spinal cord injuries.
-Clinical Trials (clinicaltrials.gov) identifies at present total of 9 trials tagged as MSC trials in spinal cord injuries.
-These include studies that investigate the safety and efficacy of MSCs derived from the patient’s own bone marrow (5), adipose tissue (fat) (3) or cord blood (1).
-MSCs are injected in a number of different ways in these trials - including directly into the spinal cord or the lesion itself, intravenously, or even just in the skin, in patients with chronic cervical to thoracic injuries showing ASIA/ISCoS scores between A (complete lack of motor and sensory function below the level of injury) and C (some muscle movement is spared below the level of injury, but 50 percent of the muscles below the level of injury cannot move against gravity).
+Clinical Trials (clinicaltrials.gov) identifies at present total of 16 trials tagged as MSC trials in spinal cord injuries.
+These include studies that investigate the safety and efficacy of MSCs derived from the patient’s own bone marrow (9), adipose tissue (fat) (5) or cord blood (2).
+MSCs are injected in a number of different ways in these trials - including directly into the spinal cord or the lesion itself, intravenously, or even just in the skin.
+The hope is that when transplanted into the injured spinal cord, these cells provide tissue protective molecules and help to re-establish some of the circuitries important for the network of nerves (indirectly from cell integration and differentiation).
+More information can be found here.